 'Tanna' director recounts path from tiny island to Oscar nod

-This image released by Lightyear Entertainment shows Marie Wawa, left, and Mungau Dain in a scene from the film, "Tanna."
-The film was nominated for an Oscar for best foreign language film on Tuesday, Jan.
-24, 2017.
+The film was nominated for an Oscar for best foreign language film on Tuesday, Ja... .
+This image released by Lightyear Entertainment shows a scene from the film, "Tanna."

 Comments